Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 9 - Fighting in the Shade.md

 ![[Herakles]]

-The heroes must defeat Herakles to win access t the gates of hades.
+- The heroes must defeat Herakles to win access the gates of hades.
+	- Combat with him is three rounds
+	- Each round you must beat him in a might/agility mini-combat
+- While in the fighting pit, the heroes cannot use magic - the Spartans believe it is disgraceful to use magic when fighting.
+- Winning the fight grants the heroes a sack of 30 Gold Drachmas